komjaur/runescape-clone-study-js-html-css-web/README.md

 5. Click **Go on Forest Adventure** to automatically battle monsters for five seconds.
 The summary lists any kills and items found.
 6. Use **Buy Bronze Dagger** to purchase gear from the shop or **Sell First Item** to earn gold.
 7. Click **Start Goblin Quest** and defeat goblins to claim a reward.
+8. Your progress is automatically saved to MySQL after each action.

 Watch the displays on the page update with your current hit points, enemy health, skills and inventory as you interact with the buttons.